cksystemsteaching/selfie/README.md

 Computer science is about the automation of everything.
 Think of something you would like to do but then not do it yourself but have a machine do it for you.
 Whether this is always possible is still being debated but not our concern here.
 Well, I believe that it is always possible but many people and thus companies often underestimate the enormous complexity involved in seemingly simple tasks such as driving a car.
 The issue is that whatever problem you are trying to solve you first need to *encode* the *information* involved in solving the problem in such a way that a machine can handle it.
 And then you need to tell the machine every single step of how to *manipulate* that information which is tedious even for extremely simple tasks.
 Finally, you need to *decode* the result back into something a human can experience.

+> Everything on a computer is encoded in bits

 Let us take a look at an example.
 Suppose we would like a machine add two decimal numbers, say, 85 and 7.
 However, a computer cannot even handle 85 and 7.
 It can only handle *bits*, 0s and 1s.
 So, the first step is to encode 85 and 7 in bits.
 In fact, we encode them as *binary numbers*.
 How do they look like?
 Well, 85 is 1010101 in binary, and 7 is 111.
 Then we need to tell the machine how to add the two numbers, but not as 85 and 7, but rather in their binary form 1010101 and 111.
 Finally, the result will be a number but of course encoded in binary.
 We therefore need to take those bits and decode them back to a more human-readable form which is hopefully 92.
 The cool thing is that you already know how to do all that since you know decimal numbers.

+> Interpretation: the meaning of bits can be anything you want it to be

 Why is it important to know how binary numbers work?
 Because binary numbers are used to represent virtually all other types of information: text, files, images, video, audio, even code and apps.
 Everything a computer does is essentially adding, subtracting, multiplying, dividing, and comparing binary numbers.
 To do that the machine uses *Boolean algebra*, that is, Boolean logic on bits, which may sound scary but is incredibly simple and easy to understand.
 So, we begin with bits, then binary numbers, and then Boolean algebra.
 After that we focus on negative numbers which are a bit tricky but fun to explore and necessary for running code.
 The way they are handled is very cool.
 In fact, it turns out that it is just up to our *interpretation* of what a binary number such as 1010101 actually means.
 It may of course encode the positive number 85, if we interpret the bits as something called an *unsigned integer* which can only be either a positive number or 0.
 But, it may also encode the negative number -43, if we interpret the bits as *signed integer* which can be either a positive or a negative number, or 0.
 We continue exploring that line of thought by showing how characters are encoded in bits.
 Here, it turns out that 1010101 may in fact also encode the uppercase letter 'U'.